Shengaero/KJDA-Utilities/README.md

 **NOTE: Kotlin setup is up to you!**

-It's highly recommended you use the newest build stable stdlib build (as of August 6th, 2017 this is 1.1.3-2).
+It's highly recommended you use the newest build stable stdlib build.

 If you are unsure on how to install kotlin, or add kotlin using either maven or gradle the following pages can help you: